 You've created a great set of custom charts, and now you want to show them to others, including people who aren't SpeedCurve users.
 Here's how to do that.

 To edit a dashboard, click on the cog at the top right of the dashboard.
-If you're on an Enterprise plan you'll have an extra option to make it visible to the whole team.
-Other team members will then see the dashboard in their Favorites dropdown menu.
+You have the option to make it visible to the whole team or just yourself.

-All plans can also share the dashboard with anyone by clicking on the share icon at the top right of the dashboard and then copying the private link URL.
+You can share the dashboard with anyone by clicking on the share icon at the top right of the dashboard and then copying the private link URL.